TV Guide (magazine): Annenberg/Triangle era

 Past logos used by the publication (l–r): 1953–1962, 1962–1968, 1968–1987 and 1987–2003.

 The TV Guide logo evolved with the television screen itself.
 It shifted to a widescreen style in September 2003 and a flatscreen style in September 2016.
 Slightly different versions are used for the magazine and for the CBS-managed digital properties.
 Early logos had backgrounds in various colors until the red background became standard in the 1960s, though special editions sometimes varied.

 The magazine was first based in a small Philadelphia office, then moved in the late 1950s to larger headquarters in Radnor, Pennsylvania.
 The facility housed management, editors, production staff, subscription processors, and a computer system cataloging every show and movie.
 Printing of the national color section—containing articles and reviews—was done at Triangle's Gravure Division plant, next to the Inquirer Building on North Broad Street.
 This section was then sent to regional printers to be combined with local listings.

 Triangle Publications also owned The Philadelphia Inquirer, the Philadelphia Daily News, ten radio and six TV stations (including WPVI-TV in Philadelphia, WTNH in New Haven, Connecticut, and KFSN-TV in Fresno, California), as well as The Daily Racing Form, The Morning Telegraph, Seventeen, and cable interests.
 WFIL-TV, under Triangle, launched American Bandstand, which made Dick Clark a major television personality.
 Triangle sold its Philadelphia newspapers to Knight Newspapers in 1969 and its broadcast stations in the early 1970s to Capital Cities Communications (later acquired by ABC).
 It retained TV Guide, Seventeen, and The Daily Racing Form.

-For its first 52 years, program listings in ‘‘TV Guide’’ appeared in a “log” format: a text-based list of programs organized by start time and channel.
+TV Guide emphasized original copywriting, often based on screenings and interviews, rather than reusing material from broadcasters.
+For its first 52 years, the magazine’s program listings appeared in a “log” format: a text-based list of programs organized by start time and channel.
 This remained the sole method of presenting program information until national listings were introduced in 2005.
 When prime time grids were later added, the log became the primary, and in its final two years the secondary, display method.
 The log format allowed full program titles and included synopses for movies and most shows.
 Most entries also listed program genres (and for national news programs, the anchor) after the title.
 Running time was included only if a program lasted at least one hour (later, 35 minutes), shown in hours and minutes within the synopsis.